-Tampa Bay Buccaneers fall short of incredible comeback against Los Angeles Rams
+Los Angeles Rams deny Tampa Bay Buccaneers comeback to reach NFC title game

 Fournette’s second rushing touchdown then levelled the scores before Stafford’s late heroics made it three wins out of three for the away team this weekend.

-Meanwhile, Patrick Mahomes and the San Francisco 49ers eclipsed the Buffalo Bills 42-36 in overtime to punch their ticket to a fourth straight AFC Championship game.
+Meanwhile, Patrick Mahomes and the Kansas City Chiefs eclipsed the Buffalo Bills 42-36 in overtime to punch their ticket to a fourth straight AFC Championship game.

 In a frantic finish, both sides combined for three touchdowns and a last-second field goal in the final two minutes before Mahomes connected with Travis Kelce in the end zone on the first series of the extra period to seal the Chiefs’ victory.